dav.one

 @plugin "@tailwindcss/typography";

-Finally add the prose class somewhere in your project, for example, to your body tag.
+Finally add the prose class somewhere in your project, for example, to your <article> tag.
+This will apply the typography styles to all text inside this element.

 I recommend reading official documentation and this page of daisyUI to learn more.